Manhhao/Arch-Script/README.md

-# Arch-Openbox
+# Arch-Script

-This is an (almost) fully automated install script for an Arch-Linux + Openbox environment.
+This is an (almost) fully automated install script for an Arch-Linux installation.
+It installs the Openbox environment and proprietary nvidia drivers by default, although this can be edited.
 The repository is still being updated, things might become easier in the future (though I consider this easy enough).

 ## Installation